What Is Messengers of Peace

 Participating is easy.
 When you submit a service project for Journey to Excellence, just select “Messengers of Peace” as your partner organization.

-Scouts and Scouters who participate in a Messengers of Peace service project may wear a Messengers of Peace ring patch around the World Crest on their uniforms.
+Scouts and Scouters who participate in a qualifying service project may wear a the ring patch around the World Crest on their uniforms.

-You don’t need to travel the world to be a Messenger of Peace.
+You don’t need to travel the world to participate.
 According to the BSA website:

-A Messengers of Peace service project is defined as any project that touches on one of these dimensions of peace:
+A qualifying service project is defined as any project that touches on one of these dimensions of peace:

 - The personal dimension: harmony, justice, and equality